zehranrgi/autoware_trajectory_change/README.md

 ![Autoware architecture](https://static.wixstatic.com/media/984e93_552e338be28543c7949717053cc3f11f~mv2.png/v1/crop/x_0,y_1,w_1500,h_879/fill/w_863,h_506,al_c,usm_0.66_1.00_0.01,enc_auto/Autoware-GFX_edited.png)

+## To do list

+- [ ] Understand where the trajectory algorithm comes //which nodes/packages//cpp file etc. :neckbeard:
+- [ ] Add our traj. pred. algorithm :star:
+- [ ] Test our traj. pred. algorithm :tada:

 ## Documentation

 To learn more about using or developing Autoware, refer to the [Autoware documentation site](https://autowarefoundation.github.io/autoware-documentation/main/).
 You can find the source for the documentation in [autowarefoundation/autoware-documentation](https://github.com/autowarefoundation/autoware-documentation).